Buddhism in the Western World

 consulting.

-After eight years in Sri Lanka, Rhys Davids returned to England
+After eight years in Sri Lanka, Rhys Davids returned to England in 1872, and

-to students the rich stores of the earliest Buddhist literature'.
+students the rich stores of the earliest Buddhist literature'.
 With the assistance

 and collaboration of his wife, a woman of remarkable intelligence and of unbounded